hanselke/kaizen/README.md

-4. include the average/total cycle time and value added times as per the old application. (we can ignore cost for now)

 1. scrolling of help and everything.
 5. can't get the macro thing to work to generate layout.json…been running for 2 hours